Naoussa, one of the jewels of Paros, is a village where traditional charm blends with a lively nightlife.

 Hiking and Exploration: Paros on Foot, Between Nature and History

-Along the way, hikers can discover hidden monasteries, ancient churches and historical relics that bear witness to Paros’ glorious past.
+Along the way, hikers encounter hidden monasteries, ancient churches and historical relics that tell of Paros’ glorious past.
+The route also offers excellent wildlife-watching opportunities.
+Numerous endemic bird and plant species populate the trails, enriching the visitor’s experience.

 Nightlife: Paros, An Island That Never Sleeps

-For those who prefer a quieter evening, a stroll along the waterfront or a wine tasting in one of the island’s many wine cellars is a perfect option.
+Parikia, the island’s capital, also boasts a vibrant nightlife scene.
+Traditional tavernas are transformed into party venues, attracting those in search of conviviality.
+For those who prefer a quieter evening, a stroll along the seafront is an option.
+Wine tasting in one of the island’s many wine cellars is the perfect way to unwind.

 Accommodation in Paros: From luxury to authenticity